 The second Digital Translators webinar, ‘How to be a Digital Translator‘, will take place on 27 October at 5pm (GMT), in partnership with the Centre for Science and Policy at the University of Cambridge.

 This webinar shines a light on individuals who have carved out stellar careers at the intersection of government and technology—often serving as a bridge between two worlds—and asks how we can create cohorts of digital translators able to lead work, generate ideas, and broker key conversations at this critical juncture.
-Confirmed speakers include Camilla Rygaard-Hjalsted (CEO, Digital Hub Denmark) and Michael Macdonnell (COO, Sensyne Health).
+Confirmed speakers include Camilla Rygaard-Hjalsted (CEO, Digital Hub Denmark), Ciaran Martin (Professor of Practice in the Management of Public Organisations; Blavatnik School of Government, University of Oxford) and Michael Macdonnell (COO, Sensyne Health).

 The first Digital Translators webinar, ‘Virtual Parliaments, Engaged Citizens’, took place on 8th September 2020 at 5pm (BST), in partnership with UK Parliament and the Bennett Institute for Public Policy, University of Cambridge.
 We discussed “What options are most effective for including citizens’ voices in virtual parliaments?”.
 Our conversation included leading international voices drawn from UK Parliament, academia, and the participatory technologies ecosystem.